-Cell C2 of the spreadsheet shows the Excel Ftest function used to show the probability that there is no significant difference between the variances of the two data sets.
+Cell C2 of the spreadsheet shows the use of the Excel F.Test function to calculate the probability that there is no significant difference between the variances of the two data sets.

-Further details and examples of the Excel Ftest function are provided on the Microsoft Office website.
+For further details and examples of the Excel F.Test function, see the Microsoft Office website.